abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 adc.set_adc_refvoltage(4.096)
 ```

-Read the voltage from the ADC channel 1 in single ended mode at 1 second intervals:
+Read the voltage from the ADC channel 1 in single-ended mode at 1-second intervals:

 ```
 while (True):